franmastromarino/perfect-woocommerce-brands/README.md

 ### Requirements

--   PHP 5.6 or higher (PHP7 recommended)
+-   PHP 7.1 or higher
 -   WordPress 4.7 or higher
--   WooCommerce 3.1.0 or higher
+-   WooCommerce 4.0 or higher

 ### Features